 Congratulations to all of ABPA’s accepted students in the Internship Placement Program!
-Throughout the semester, a great amount of those selected students were placed into phenomenal internships with federal agencies, private sector companies, and even NGOs and think tanks!
+Throughout the semester, many of the selected students were placed into internships with federal agencies, private sector companies, and even NGOs and think tanks!

-Read below about the achievements of each of our placed students.
+Read below about the achievements of some of them.

 SAMAH MOHAMED – NATIONAL US-ARAB CHAMBER OF COMMERCE

 “ABPA is one of the best associations I have joined outside of school, today.
 Upon graduating, I struggled to find a lot of Arab-world connections based in the U.S. around my area.
 This association has helped promote a direct dialogue and partnership with other organizations, industry sectors and U.S. firms, and has used its partnerships to locate related interests and opportunities.
 As an Arab-American student like myself, it’s difficult finding things that directly link to my major, culture, and background – a quick Google search does not suffice.
 Thanks to ABPA.
 It’s nice to be around familiarity!”

 – Samah Mohamed